rocky-linux/documentation/docs/gemstones/git/01-gh_cli_1st_pr.md

 ## Problem Description

-Contributors may prefer or need to perform all actions via the CLI, from forking repositories to submitting pull requests for the very first time.
+Contributors may prefer or need to perform all actions via the CLI, from forking repositories to submitting pull requests for the first time.

 ## Prerequisites